What is Myofascial Decompression and Instrument Assisted Soft Tissue Mobilization?

 Can I submit for reimbursement from my insurance company for my out-of-pocket expenses?

 This answer depends upon the type of insurance you have but with some insurances, Yes.
 We are currently out-of-network with HMSA PPO, UHA, HMAA, and TriCare.
 Please inform us if you plan to seek reimbursement.
 So we can better assist and provide a form that contains specific information in order to get reimbursed.
 It is best to contact your insurance company prior to starting to ensure that no pre-authorizations needed before starting.
+We do not perform any Prior or Retro Authorizations for insurance companies and is common with HMSA.

 Do you only treat CrossFit Athletes and Surfers?